bullet-train-co/showcase/README.md

 ### Syntax Highlighting

-Add `gem "rouge"` to your Gemfile and Showcase will set syntax highlighting up for you.
+Add `gem "rouge", require: false` to your Gemfile and Showcase will set syntax highlighting up for you.
 Any denoted syntaxes in your samples are then highlighted, e.g.:

 ```erb
 # app/views/showcase/previews/_plain_ruby.ruby